codingPerfection/chat-app/front/README.md

 yarn install
 ```

-Front was was created using create-react-app and additionally added mobx and gzip webpack plugin to minimize file size.
+Front was was created using create-react-app and additionally added mobx.
+Gzip webpack plugin was used to minimize file size.